Machine-learning-and-complex-systems/NNCME/README.md

 args.delta_t=0.0005 #Time step length of iterating the chemical master equation

 #More hyperparameters of the neural network (unnecessary changes)
-#Please refer to Supplementary table II,III of the manuscript for the choice of the above hyperparameters if changes are required.
+#Please refer to table I of the manuscript for the choice of the above hyperparameters if changes are required.
 #If no specification, the parameters will be the default in MasterEq.py and args.py
 ###Set hyperparameters end-------------------------------